Playing with Proportions:

 Using measurements from an action in my shop, let’s go through creating and and then testing a formula, not to generate precise answers so much as to understand and anticipate what will happen when proportions in the system are changed.
 I am not a mathematician, but as a piano technician, I regularly work with logic.
 If my terms vary from a norm, please forgive me (or correct me).

-The hammer shank, whippen, and key act as simple levers, each with an effort arm, a fulcrum, and a resistance arm.
+The hammer shank, whippen, and key act as simple levers, each with effort arm, fulcrum, and resistance arm.
 By measuring and weighing some parts, we can first compute and then confirm their setup.
 The hammer is lifted by the shank leverage, which is lifted by the whippen leverage, which is lifted by the key leverage.
-Although the resistance forces work vertically in relation to gravity and are changing as they travel their arcs from rest to strike, proportions from their geometry will serve.
+Although the resistance forces work vertically in relation to gravity and are changing as they travel in their arcs from rest to strike, proportions from their geometry will serve our need to anticipate outcomes.
 And we only have to add in the weight of the upper two levers for the numbers to work.

 For samples, let’s choose two low bass hammers, a natural and a sharp.
 They are in the section most challenged by friction and weight and have the diagnostic benefit of a fixed default upweight.
 20 grams is for me both a firm minimum, below which repetition is in jeopardy, and a firm maximum, above which the action’s heaviest hammers feel heavier than necessary.

 Our sample hammers weigh 8.9 grams, with a bore distance of 2.0” and a hanging distance of 5.25” out shanks that each have an on-the-rail weight of 0.7 grams.
-The shanks have an 18mm (.71”) knuckle-to-center distance and the knuckles are 13mm (.51”) tall.
+The shanks have an 18mm (.71”) knuckle-to-center distance and the knuckles are 13mm (.51”) tall (from center pin height in the horizontal shank to contact surface of the knuckle).
 The math for this model will be computed in grams for weight/friction and inches for distance.

 RA = √ (2.02 + 5.252) = 5.62